tier3coder/1stproject/README.md

 # MY projects
-printing diamond pattern with a letter at mid
+Here are my Source Codes of all the youtube videos which are been uploaded on Youtube.
-This is my source code of the video ,which i uploaded  on the youtube Do like and Share
+Do like and Share :).
-Suggestions are most Welcome!
+Suggestions are most Welcome!:).